-For students with an individualized education program (IEP), the high school and beyond plan must be developed and updated in alignment with their IEP, but in a similar manner and with similar school personnel as for all other students.
+For students with an individualized education program (IEP), the High School and Beyond Plan must be developed and updated in alignment with their IEP, but in a similar manner and with similar school personnel as for all other students.

-All high school and beyond plans will, at a minimum, include the following:
+All High School and Beyond Plans will, at a minimum, include the following:

-- A. Identification of career goals, aided by a skills and interest assessment; - B. Identification of educational goals; - C. Identification of dual credit programs and the opportunities they create for students, including eligibility for automatic enrollment in advanced classes under RCW 28A.320.195, career and technical education programs, Running Start programs, AP courses, international baccalaureate programs, and College in the High School programs; - D. Information about the college bound scholarship program established in Chapter 28B.118 RCW; - E. A four-year plan for course taking that does the following: - 1.
-Includes information about options for satisfying state and local graduation requirements; - 2.
-Satisfies state and local graduation requirements; - 3.
-Aligns with the student's secondary and postsecondary goals, which can include education, training, and career; - 4.
-Identifies course sequences to inform academic acceleration, as described in RCW 28A.320.195, that include dual credit courses or programs and are aligned with the student's goals; - 5.
-Includes information about the college bound scholarship program; and - 6.
+- 1A.
+Identification of career goals, aided by a skills and interest assessment; - 2B.
+Identification of educational goals; - 3C.
+Identification of dual credit programs and the opportunities they create for students, including eligibility for automatic enrollment in advanced classes under RCW 28A.320.195, career and technical education programs, Running Start programs, AP courses, international baccalaureate programs, and College in the High School programs; - 4D.
+Information about the college bound scholarship program established in Chapter 28B.118 RCW; - 5E.
+A four-year plan for course taking that does the following: - a1.
+Includes information about options for satisfying state and local graduation requirements; - b2.
+Satisfies state and local graduation requirements; - 23.
+Aligns with the student's secondary and postsecondary goals, which can include education, training, and career; - d4.
+Identifies course sequences to inform academic acceleration, as described in RCW 28A.320.195, that include dual credit courses or programs and are aligned with the student's goals; - e5.
+Includes information about the college bound scholarship program; and - f6.
 Evidence that the student has received the following information on federal and state financial aid programs that help pay for the costs of a postsecondary program:

-- i.
-Information about the documentation necessary for completing the applications; application timelines and submission deadlines; the importance of submitting applications early; information specific to student who are or have been in foster care; information specific to students who are, or are at risk of being, homeless; information specific to students whose family member or guardians will be required to provide financial and tax information necessary to complete the application; and - ii.
-Opportunities to participate in sessions that assist students and, when necessary, their family members or guardians, fill out financial aid applications. - D. By the end of the twelfth grade, a current resume or activity log that provides a written compilation of the student's education, any work experience, and any community service and how the school district has recognized the community service.
+- Information about the documentation necessary for completing the applications; application timelines and submission deadlines; the importance of submitting applications early; information specific to students who are or have been in foster care; information specific to students who are, or are at risk of being, homeless; information specific to students whose family member or guardians will be required to provide financial and tax information necessary to complete the application; and - Opportunities to participate in sessions that assist students and, when necessary, their family members or guardians, in filling out financial aid applications. - 6D.
+By the end of the twelfth grade, a current resume or activity log that provides a written compilation of the student's education, any work experience, and any community service, and how the school district has recognized the community service.

+VI.
 Graduation Pathways

-A student pursues one or more of the pathway options described in Board Policy 2410 to demonstrate career and college readiness provided the option chosen is in alignment with the student's high school and beyond plan.
+A student pursues one (1) or more of the pathway options described in Board Policy 2410 to demonstrate career and college readiness provided the option chosen is in alignment with the student's High School and Beyond Plan.

+VII.
 Certificate of Academic Achievement/Certificate of Individual Achievement